JethroIsHere/Portfolio/README.md

     -   **Contact:** A modern contact page with direct info and a functional email form.
 -   **Interactive Homepage:** Features a dynamic background with **Three.js** particles and a custom animated constellation graphic created with the **HTML5 Canvas API**.
 -   **On-Scroll Animations:** Content sections gracefully fade and slide into view as the user scrolls, powered by the Intersection Observer API.
--   **Cross-Page Background Music:** An optional background music player with user controls that persists playback state and time across all pages using `localStorage`.
+-   **Cross-Page Background Music:** An optional background music player with user controls that persists playback state and time across selected pages.
+I used background music from the main series Pokemon games such as the Meteor Falls soundtrack from Pokemon Emerald and the Intro music from Pokemon Mystery Dungeon.
+The soundtrack reflect my website theme which is the outer space, and something hidden if you click one of the elements.

 ---